jglatts/Nodemcu-Ajax/README.md

 # esp_ajax_neopixel.ino
-  - Uses an Adafruit Neopixel to display the elapsed time along with the webserver
+  - Basically the same sketch as esp-ajax, but this one uses an Adafruit Neopixel to display the elapsed time along with the webserver
   - The pixel pin is connected to pin 5 of the Nodemcu